| #25 Joe fails to hold on to what he's got and slips two places. Altantic/Stax Appreciation Society Photo: PR 363 | ![]() |

 If I Can Help Somebody | Frenesi Watson |

-Although we currently have no other climber listings available for this week, the previous Disc of the Week (March 21st), the Zephyrs' She's Lost You, is very likely to have been included in the Big L playlist for a second week running, as we see the single enter the Fab Forty next week – March 7th – at #35.
-It's interesting to note that the Zephyrs' single was picked as a Disc of the Week, when neither the Stones' The Last Time (straight in this week at #31) nor the Who's I Can't Explain, (leaping in next week at #12) were!
+Although we currently know of only two climbers for this week, the previous Disc of the Week (February 21st), the Zephyrs' She's Lost You, is very likely to have been included in the Big L playlist for a second week running, as we see the single enter the Fab Forty next week – March 7th – at #35.
+It's interesting to note that the Zephyrs' single was picked as a Disc of the Week, over both the Stones' The Last Time (straight in this week at #31) and the Who's I Can't Explain, (leaping in next week at #12)!